OXID-eSales/oxideshop-user-documentation/installation/update/patch-update.rst

 #.
 Update the required libraries.
    |br|
-   To do this, run the following composer command.
+   To do so, run the following composer command.
    |br|
-   Optional: If you don't need the development-related files, use the :command:`--no-dev` parameter.
+   Optional: If you need the development-related files, omit the :command:`--no-dev` parameter.

    .. code:: bash